Cartan subgroups in connected locally compact groups: Power maps, Cartan subgroups and weak exponentiality

-We recall that there exists a characteristic connected closed subgroup $G_s$ of $G$ containing $R={\rm Rad}(G)$ such that $G_s/R$ is compact and $G/G_s$ is a semisimple Lie group without compact factors (see \cite{HMu}).
+We recall that there exists a closed connected characteristic subgroup $G_s$ of $G$ containing the radical $R$ such that $G_s/R$ is compact and $G/G_s$ is a semisimple Lie group without compact factors (see \cite{HoMu}).
+Note that $G_s$ is the largest connected normal amenable subgroup of $G$ and is known as the amenable radical of $G$.

 Let $S(C)$ be the union of all Cartan subgroups of a connected locally compact group $G$.
-It is known that $S(C)$ is dense in $G$ if $G$ is a Lie group.
-It is also true for any $G$, as shown in the proof of the following theorem, which co-relates the density of image of a power map $P_k$ with the surjectivity of its restriction to Cartan subgroups.
+It is known that $S(C)$ is dense in $G$ if $G$ is a Lie group (see e.g.\ Propositions 1.5 and 1.6 in \cite{Ho}).
+It is also true for any connected locally compact group $G$, as shown in the proof of the following theorem, which correlates the density of the image of a power map $P_k$ with the surjectivity of its restriction to Cartan subgroups.
 The theorem below is essentially known for Lie groups.
-Note that any connected locally compact nilpotent group is divisible.
+Note that any connected locally compact nilpotent group $N$ is divisible.
+Indeed, if $K$ is a maximal compact subgroup of $N$, then $K$ is connected and central in $N$ and $N/K$ is a (simply) connected nilpotent Lie group.
+Since both $K$ and $N/K$ are divisible, we get that $N$ is divisible.